-His unique views of the world, social issues, power structures and racism ooze with pure honesty and a strong will to use his voice in exploration of his thoughts and opinions.
-During his lifetime, but especially after his untimely death, the demand for a Jean Michel Basquiat artwork was quite high, and the prices for his paintings grew steadily.
+The unique views of the world in Basquiat paintings, social issues, power structures and racism ooze with pure honesty and a strong will to use his voice in the exploration of his thoughts and opinions.
+During his lifetime, but especially after his untimely death, the demand for a Jean Michel Basquiat paintings were quite high, and the prices for his art grew steadily.

-Sold for $23 million at Sotheby’s New York in 2014, Untitled (Yellow Tar and Feathers) represents one of Basquiat’s first mature works, complex in their imagery, but also painting techniques, as it is composed of joined wood panels covered in feathers, paper collage, crayons and his trademark acrylic.
+Sold for $23 million at Sotheby’s New York in 2014, Untitled (Yellow Tar and Feathers) is one of the Jean Michel Basquiat paintings that is considered as one of his first mature works, complex in their imagery, but also painting techniques, as it is composed of joined wood panels covered in feathers, paper collage, crayons, and his trademark acrylic.
 Along with Untitled (Black Tar and Feathers), the painting gave way to the artist’s more elaborate creative approach in choosing the support for his artworks.

 This large-scale diptych, one more work created in the pivotal year of 1982, belongs to a series of double portraits, and it sees two mirrored figures set in an environment much lighter than Basquiat’s usually dark, consuming backgrounds.
 While the painting has no clear visual meaning, it does mark the artist’s entrance in the world of superstars, showing that his art will nevertheless remain as powerful as ever.
 The work was sold at Christie’s in London in 2013, for $25,7 million.

-Although Basquiat’s Untitled (Yellow Bone King) stayed closer to its low estimate at Christie’s New York, selling for $26 million in 2013, it was described as one of the most important contemporary artworks of today and one of Jean Michel Basquiat’s most recognized pieces.
+Although Basquiat’s Untitled (Yellow Bone King) stayed closer to its low estimate at Christie’s New York, selling for $26 million in 2013, it was described as one of the most important contemporary artworks of today and one of the most recognized paintings of Jean Michel Basquiat.
 A life-size painting, it shows a rather dramatic portrait of one of his “black kings”, skeletons, self portraits and childhood heroes, apparently oozing in fury through the depth of the colour red.

 Executed on a soaring monumental scale across two hinged panels, Flesh and Spirit was described as a radically raw and magnificent altarpiece for the modern age.
-It synthesizes divergent influences, demonstrating the artist’s artistic maturity.
+This Jean Michel Basquiat artwork synthesizes divergent influences, demonstrating the artist's artistic maturity.

 The title of the piece pays homage to the 1983 text Flash of the Spirit: African & Afro-American Philosophy, a seminal examination of African religious tradition by Robert Farris Thompson, which the artist once referred as the best book on African art he had read.
 Imbuing his painting with the symbolic potency of a relic, Basquiat resurrects the inherent power of a centuries-old spiritual tradition, re-animating the signs, symbols, and deities of Thompson’s treatise.